Skip to content

 What is the difference between OpenLegion and Dify?

 Dify (~131,000 stars) is a visual AI application platform with drag-and-drop workflows, built-in RAG, and a plugin marketplace.
-OpenLegion is a code-first, security-first AI agent platform with mandatory container isolation, vault proxy credentials, and per-agent budget enforcement.
+OpenLegion is a code-first, security-first AI agent framework with mandatory container isolation, vault proxy credentials, and per-agent budget enforcement.

 How does Dify security compare to OpenLegion?